COMMUTERS will have a say in the future of Dublin’s transportation system for the first time.

 “We want to hear all views on what the key transport issues are, and to learn what people feel the objectives for Dublin’s transport should be.”

 Consultations have already taken place with business and community groups, tourism organisations, and representatives from counties Dublin, Kildare, Meath and Wicklow.

-Launching the scheme, Transport Minister Noel Dempsey there will eventually be fewer cars in the city centre, but stressed it would remain open for business.
+Launching the scheme, Transport Minister Noel Dempsey said there will eventually be fewer cars in the city centre, but stressed it would remain open for business.

-He also stressed private cars may be rerouted from the main thoroughfares.
+Mr Henry said private cars may be rerouted from the main thoroughfares.